kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/istio.md

    helm repo update
    ```

-3. Create a `value-overrides.yaml` file with the following content.
-To configure your gateway with an Istio sidecar, make sure to add the `istioIntegration` section and set the `enableIstioSidecarOnGateway` option to `true`.
-You can optionally add the `global.istioSDS.enabled` option to your overrides file to automatically renew the certificate that the sidecar uses before it expires.
+3. Create a `value-overrides.yaml` file with the following content:
+- To configure your gateway with an Istio sidecar, add the `istioIntegration` section and set `enableIstioSidecarOnGateway` option to `true`
+- Set `disableAutoInjection` to `true` in order to ensure Gloo components are not included in the Mesh
+- Set `global.istioSDS.enabled` to `true` to allow the Gateway Proxy to consume Istio certs despite not being in the Mesh
-Be sure to specify valid image fields under `global.glooMtls.istioProxy.image` and `global.glooMtls.sds.image`.
-The default Istio version is 1.18.2.
+- Specify image fields under `global.glooMtls.istioProxy.image` and `global.glooMtls.sds.image` corresponding with the version of Istio and Gloo Edge installed respectively
+  - The default Istio version is 1.18.2
    ```yaml
    global:
      istioIntegration: